DanielJohnBenton/Brainfug/readme.md

 A [Brainfug](https://en.wikipedia.org/wiki/Brainfuck) interpreter!

+Be warned - the real name contains a rude word! (spine_chilling.mp3)

-# What is Brainfuck?
+# What is Brainfug?
-The language consists of only eight simple commands and an instruction pointer.
+Brainfuck consists of only eight simple commands and an instruction pointer.
 While it is fully Turing-complete, it is not intended for practical use, but to challenge and amuse programmers.

 *	>	Move the pointer to the right
 *	<	Move the pointer to the left